Cosmological phase transitions: from perturbative particle physics to gravitational waves: Transition rates

 The matrix $M$, however, is singular.
 As our problem is time translation invariant, we are free to place the center of the bounce solution anywhere in Euclidean time and the action wouldn't change.
 This corresponds to a zero eigenvalue in \cref{eq:matrix}.
 We may verify this by considering the function $\dot q_b$,

 This final factor in brackets vanishes as it is nothing but the equation of motion evaluated at the solution $q_b$.
-Rather than treating this mode through Gaussian integration, it can be integrated directly.
+Rather than treating this mode through Gaussian integration, we directly integrate over the center of the bounce.
 This results in

-where $\detprime$ denotes the product of eigenvalues except the zero eigenvalues, as they were integrated over directly, giving the first factor.
-The second factor is a Jacobian from a change of variables to integrate over the center of the bounce.
+where we place the center of the bounce anywhere between $\tau_i$ and $\tau_f$ resulting in a factor $\Tau \equiv \tau_f - \tau_i$; the second factor is a Jacobian from a change of variables to integrate over the center of the bounce; and $\detprime$ denotes the product of eigenvalues except the zero eigenvalue.

 Finally, to fully compute the right-hand side in \cref{eq:path_integral}, we must account for more than one bounce.
 In \cref{eq:path_one_bounce}, we expanded around an extremum corresponding to a single bounce, but as bounces are localized in time the particle could approximately bounce $n$ times back and forth and the sum of these possibilities cannot be neglected.
 The action for $n$ bounces is approximately $B_n = n B$, since the action is dominated by time spent away from $q_0$.
 The prefactor for $n$ bounces $C_n$, though, requires care.
 The result is